jkulawik/mongo-api/README.md

 - Validate input using object models.
 A list of mandatory fields was supplied.
 - Parts collection:
   - Ensure that each part belongs to a category and that a part cannot be in a base category.
-  - Create an additional endpoint
+  - Create an additional endpoint for searching parts with any of the part properties.
 - Categories collection:
   - Ensure that a category cannot be removed if there are parts assigned to it.
   - Ensure that a parent category cannot be removed if it has child categories with parts assigned.